-In particular, refund opportunities are currently available for many operators of specialised heavy vehicles, including cement mixers, garbage trucks, refrigerated trucks, fuel tankers, commercial buses, tip trucks, crane trucks and any other vehicles which use fuel to operate auxiliary equipment.
-Refund opportunities may also exist for operators of large light vehicle fleets which travel on mining, oil or gas sites, agricultural properties, national parks roads or other remote locations.
+- in specialised heavy vehicles, including cement mixers, garbage trucks, refrigerated trucks, fuel tankers, commercial buses, tip trucks, crane trucks and any other vehicles which use fuel to operate auxiliary equipment;

 We specialise in obtaining refunds on behalf of our clients and offer a free initial review service to help our clients identify if refund opportunities exist.
 In addition to our focus on obtaining refunds for our clients, we also provide the following FTC-related services:

 - implementation of systems for maximising ongoing FTC claims;

 - FTC technical advice and contract structuring;

 - FTC private ruling submissions and objections; and